High five from ASTEP: Three validated planets and two eclipsing binaries in a diverse set of long-period candidates

 \section{Validation of the planets}

-We investigate the statistical validation of all five candidates using \triceratops{} \citep{Giacalone_2020, Giacalone_Dressing_2020}\footnote{Tool for Rating Interesting Candidate Exoplanets and Reliability Analysis of Transits Originating from Proximate Stars; \url{https://github.com/stevengiacalone/triceratops}}, a Bayesian framework tailored to TOIs that estimates false positive probability (FPP) and nearby false positive probability (NFPP).
+We investigated the statistical validation of all five candidates using \triceratops{} \citep{Giacalone_2020, Giacalone_Dressing_2020}\footnote{Tool for Rating Interesting Candidate Exoplanets and Reliability Analysis of Transits Originating from Proximate Stars; \url{https://github.com/stevengiacalone/triceratops}}, a Bayesian framework tailored to TOIs that estimates false positive probability (FPP) and nearby false positive probability (NFPP).
 It evaluates scenarios such as background eclipsing binaries, hierarchical triples, and grazing eclipses by combining TESS photometry, Gaia astrometry, stellar parameters, and contrast curves from high-resolution imaging.
 The analysis uses only phase-folded lightcurves cropped around the transit window to emphasise transit shape and exclude unrelated variability.
-For each target, we include only TESS sectors with clearly detected signals.
-Contrast curves are incorporated to exclude contaminating nearby sources within the aperture, significantly reducing the likelihood of unresolved false positives.

-For each of the five TOIs in our sample, we run \triceratops{} using the corresponding TESS SPOC lightcurves, Gaia DR2 information, and our contrast curves derived from high-resolution imaging (see Section \ref{subsec:High-resolution_imaging}), which rule out contaminating stellar companions within a few arcseconds of the targets.
+For each target, we included only TESS sectors with clearly detected signals.
+Contrast curves were incorporated to exclude contaminating nearby sources within the aperture, significantly reducing the likelihood of unresolved false positives.
+For each of the five TOIs in our sample, we ran \triceratops{} using the corresponding TESS SPOC lightcurves, Gaia DR2 information, and our contrast curves derived from high-resolution imaging (see Section \ref{subsec:High-resolution_imaging}), which rule out contaminating stellar companions within a few arcseconds of the targets.
 Following the standard thresholds of \citet{Giacalone_Dressing_2020}, we consider a candidate statistically validated when FPP $<$ 1.5\% and NFPP $<$ 0.1\%.
 Table~\ref{tab:triceratops_results} summarises the results.
 Three of our long-period candidates (TOI-4507.01, TOI-707.01, and TOI-3457.01) fall below the validation thresholds and are statistically confirmed as planets.
 In contrast, TOI-4404.01 and TOI-2404.02/03 exceed the thresholds and are classified as false positives.
 This outcome aligns with independent evidence: CORALIE measurements confirm TOI-4404.01 as a double-lined spectroscopic binary, while the signals from TOI-2404.02/03 match the primary and secondary eclipses of an eccentric eclipsing binary.
 Although not part of our observing campaign, we also assessed the shorter-period signals TOI-2404.01 and TOI-707.02.
 TOI-2404.01 is confidently validated as a planetary signal, presenting an intriguing case for future study (see Section~\ref{subsec:TOI-2404_and_TOI-4404}).
 In contrast, TOI-707.02 remains unvalidated, and its true nature will require continued follow-up.
 A brief discussion of its possible nature is provided in Section \ref{subsec:TOI-707}.